KenKundert/svg_schematic/doc/classes.rst

 ----

 Draws a wire between two or more points given in sequence.
 Each point should be specified as a XY pair.
-Wires are often specified before components, which places them on the lowest level, allowing the component to obscure the wires when needed.
 Example:

 .. code-block:: python

     Wire([(x0,y0), (x1,y1), (x2,y2), (x3,y3)])

+Specifying wires before the components places them on a lower level, allowing the component to obscure the wires when needed.

 *Wire* supports the *kind* argument, which may be either ``plain``, ``|-``, ``-|``, ``|-|``, or ``-|-``.
 With plain, any-angle line segments are added